 Team: Anoop Awasthi – Assistant Director

-In October, 15 nature trails were organized by Niranjan for the children of Turia, Khamba, Jamuntola Ambadi, Satosha, Aamajhari, Khamrith, Durgapur, Kohoka, villages.
-On the trails, he explained to them about the various plants and common medicinal uses of those plants.
-He also identified birds along the trails and explained their role in nature.
-Photos below: trail near Kohoka lake.
+In April, six nature trails were organized by Niranjan for the children of Turia, Kohoka, Satosha, Jamuntola and Aamajhari villages.
+On the trails, he spoke to them about the various birds and wild life found in the area.
+He also explained their role in nature.

 On April 3 and 26, Niranjan assisted two families from Aamajhari village in repairing their bio-gas units which had become inoperative due to lack of maintenance, Niranjan restarted the units and guided the villagers on how to maintain them properly.
 Use of bio-gas will reduce dependence on the forest for firewood.
 Photos below.

 In April, SF continued its initiative to recycle plastic bottles by using them as bird feeders and water pots.

 On April 28, a meeting of unemployed youths was organized at Turia.
 SF’s Employment Cell officer Mr. Ajay Poddar and Mr. Anoop Awasthi spoke to the youths and guided them on various employment opportunities.